coostdocs/codoc/content/en/co/net/http.md

 - Added since v2.0.2.
 - Exit the HTTP server, close the listening socket, and no longer receive new connections.
-- This method will not close the connections that has been established before.
+- Since v3.0, after the HTTP server exits, previously established connections will be reset in the future.